Seizing New Opportunities and Shaping Your Path

 Sure, some people know from a young age what they want to do, and end up enjoying their profession until retirement.

-But for most people, a desire for change will come sooner rather than later.
+But for most people, a desire for a late career change will come sooner rather than later.

 Change Is Normal